saarryp/eindopdrachtFrontend2023/README.md

 2. Install project dependencies using npm

     npm install

 3. Start development server

    npm start

+4. go to www.last.fm and create an API account, to get a token.
+Open a new file in the root .env en add your Api-token LASTFM_API_KEY=JE_API_SLEUTEL_HIER

-4. Open your webbrowser and go to http://localhost:3000 to view the application
+5. Open your webbrowser and go to http://localhost:3000 to view the application

-NOTE: YOU CAN MAKE AN ACCOUNT FOR 1 HOUR.
-IT IS RUNNING AT A BACKEND FROM SCHOOL, SO LIMITED TIME-WISE...
+# NOTE: YOU CAN MAKE AN (registration/login) ACCOUNT FOR **1 HOUR**.
+IT IS RUNNING with BACKEND FROM SCHOOL, only limited time of fun...
 * CREATE AN ACCOUNT: click the registration button to create an account.
 * LOGIN: use the login button to log in.
 * MY SOUNDS: you can manage your own list of 10 tunes that are not to be missed.